Information for Students and their sponsors who qualify to attend the New Mexico Science and Engineering Fair (State Competition).

 Registration fees for student exhibitors may be paid for in advance with a School Purchase Order.
-Schools may mail their Purchase Order to the Science Fair office prior to the Science Fair or fax to (575) 835-5274.
+Schools may mail their Purchase Order to the Science Fair office prior to the Science Fair or email to firstname.lastname@example.org.
 Purchase orders must include student name(s), school name and name(s) of sponsors.

 Students please note: IF YOUR SCHOOL IS PAYING FOR YOUR REGISTRATION FEE, please do so in advance.
 Otherwise you will be charged for the payment during registration.

-NEW--New Mexico Science and Engineering Fair ACCEPTS credit card payments.
+New Mexico Science and Engineering Fair ACCEPTS credit card payments.
 Payments can be made online here

 Additional lunch tickets may be purchased during lunch.
 Other meals are the responsibility of the participants.